dprgarner/react-batch-n-cache/README.md

 - `children: { data, status, retry } => React.Node`: A render prop for determining
   how to render the fetched data.
 The render prop is called with a single argument with the following keys:
-  - `data: <Object>`: an object with keys corresponding to the `values` prop items for data that has been successfully fetched.
-The keys will be missing if the data has not loaded yet or has failed to load.
+  - `data: <Array>`: an array where the entries are the fetched values of the data, in the same order as the `values` prop.
+Entries corresponding to data that has not yet loaded or failed to load will be `undefined`.
 The data will be available if it was fetched and cached by another `BnC` component mount.
   - `status: BnCStatus.LOADING | BnCStatus.ERROR | BnCStatus.COMPLETE`: reports
     the status of any request to fetch the data in `values`.
 This can be used to generate loading and error states of the component.